MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-pte-dislaimer.md

 # Per-Tenant Extension (PTE) Disclaimer

-> [!IMPORTANT]
-> The creator of this customized extension is responsible for its licensing.
+The creator of this customized extension is responsible for its licensing.
 The customized extension is subject to the terms and conditions, privacy policy, support and billing offered by the creator, as applicable, and does not create any liability or obligation for Microsoft. <br>

->The publisher of the customized extension must maintain compatibility with new releases of Dynamics 365 Business Central.
+The publisher of the customized extension must maintain compatibility with new releases of Dynamics 365 Business Central.
 An extension > that is not compatible with a new release within 90 days of the release will be removed and the tenant upgraded.

 Microsoft holds the right to collect the invocation information or error messages thrown while executing the per-tenant extension code or while the extension is being compiled.
 The errors might contain, but are not limited to, the call stack, the name of AL objects or file names, signature of methods, triggers, and events introduced by a per-tenant extension.
 This information might be kept outside of the geographical boundaries of the environment.